Friar Leadership and Immersion Program (FLIP)

 • Working Together Across Differences Workshop

-How to Earn FLIP Points
+How to Earn & Track FLIP Points

-• the PCSB Involvement Fair
+• The PC Business Involvement Fair

 • Career EXPO

-• the PCSB Dean’s Symposium
+• The PC Business Dean’s Symposium

-• the Study Abroad Fair
+• The Study Abroad Fair

 • Friar Four Career Core workshops

-• PCSB student organization events
+• PC Business student organization events

 New experiential learning opportunities that are dynamic and professionally-focused are constantly being created and will be added to the FLIP program as they are developed.